Dalmadoodle Grooming Guide: Expert Tips for a Shiny, Healthy Coat

 • Coat Type: Wavy or curly, similar to the Poodle

-• Color: Predominantly white with black or liver spots, mirroring the Dalmatian
+• Colour: Predominantly white with black or liver spots, mirroring the Dalmatian

 Distinguishing Features